plvu99/Impact-of-Salary-Hikes-on-Employee-Attrition/README.md

 Companies must answer an important question: _Does increasing salary meaningfully reduce employee attrition?_

 If salary increases alone are insufficient, organizations risk allocating retention budgets inefficiently.
 Understanding the real drivers of attrition allows HR leaders to design more effective retention strategies that focus on:
-- employee engagement
+- Employee engagement
-- career development
+- Career development
-- workplace culture
+- Workplace culture
-- long-term incentives
+- Long-term incentives

 This study focuses on technology and consulting roles, where competition for skilled talent is particularly intense.